 - President Obama cut taxes for small businesses 18 times, helping them grow and create jobs while lowering their costs.
-He’s urging Congress to pass a new 10 percent income tax credit for small businesses that hire new workers or give their current employees a raise.
+He’s urging Congress to pass a new 10 percent tax credit for small businesses that hire new workers or give their current employees a raise.

 - Romney Economics means tax cuts for the wealthy and big corporations.
 He’d cut taxes for corporations by more than a third – costing taxpayers nearly $1 trillion over the next decade.
 These cuts would almost entirely go toward the largest businesses, which pay more than 90 percent of corporate taxes while representing only a tiny share of firms.

 Accessing Credit: Small business loans are a critical part of helping small businesses grow, create jobs and lift up their communities.

 - President Obama has so far helped more than 150,000 small businesses receive Small Business Administration-supported loans so they could expand, invest and hire workers.

 - Romney Economics means fewer small business loans.
 He endorsed a budget that could gut the SBA by nearly 20 percent, preventing small businesses from getting loans that are critical to helping them grow.

 Investments: Restoring middle-class security for small businesses means we need to out-innovate, out-educate and out-build the rest of the world.

 - President Obama is helping America lead the world in college graduates, strengthening innovation and manufacturing, and building a 21st century infrastructure.
 He’s ensuring our economy is built to last and rewards hard work.